 Current groundwater development initiatives related to agriculture are yet to be confirmed.
-However, according to the 918 groundwater registrations recorded on the WARMS database (as of 2022), the estimated groundwater usage stands at 48.9 Mm3/a.
-A summary of the various municipalities agricultural status is described below.
+However, according to the 918 groundwater registrations recorded on the WARMS database (as of 2022), the estimated groundwater usage stands at 48.9 Mm/a.
+A summary of the agricultural groundwater use status in the various municipalities is described below.